- docs

 - Working with Feature Flags

-# FlowFuse Concepts
+FlowFuse Concepts

-# Team
+Team

 The users in a team can have different roles that determine what they are able to do.
+In FlowFuse Cloud, each team has its own billing plan, managed via Stripe.

-# Team Type
+Team Type

 The platform can be configured to provide different types of teams.
 These can be used to apply limits on what teams of a given type can do.
-For example, a particular team type may be restricted to certain types of Node-RED Instance, or how many members the team can have.
+For example, a particular team type may be restricted to certain types of Node-RED instances, or how many members the team can have.

-# Application
+Application

 Introduced in FlowFuse 1.5

+To organize your Node-RED instances, they are grouped within Applications.
 With the 1.5 release, each Application has a single Node-RED instance.
 With the 1.6 release, an application can have multiple Node-RED instances.

-# DevOps Pipeline
+DevOps Pipeline

 Introduced in FlowFuse 1.8

-DevOps Pipelines allow you to manage staged development environments.
-Pushing from your Development instances to Production once you have stable and well tested, flows.
-You can find out how to implement DevOps Pipelines here
+DevOps Pipelines allow you to manage staged development environments, pushing from your Development instances to Production once you have stable and well-tested flows.
+You can find out how to implement DevOps Pipelines here.

-# Instance
+Instance

 This was called a Project before FlowFuse 1.5